 You can also buy bowls like the ones featured in this article that can be attached to the cage.

 You will also need to keep a regular eye on how clean your rabbit’s bowl is.
 Bedding can often end up in the bowl so it’s important that it’s frequently cleaned.
 One of the advantages of bowls over bottles is that they’re a lot easier and quicker to clean.

 How Often Should You Clean Your Rabbit Water Bowl?

-As a general rule of thumb we recommend checking and cleaning your rabbits bowl on a daily basis.
-You should wash the bowl with warm water with soap, rinse is thoroughly and fill it up with clean water afterwards.
+As a general rule of thumb, we recommend checking and cleaning your rabbit’s bowl on a daily basis.
+You should wash the bowl with warm water with soap, rinse it thoroughly and fill it up with clean water afterwards.

 What Type of Water Should You Use?

 Giving your rabbit tap water is just fine.
 This is providing that it’s safe for drinking of course.
 If you’re suspicious that your water contains anything unsafe rabbit consumption (such as chlorine or lead) you should avoid consult a vet before even getting a rabbit.
 You should also look to contact your water supplier to get their advice and possibly get your water tested.